 The CRA regulation, or cyber resilience regulation, is a legislative proposal of the European Union that seeks to ensure the safety of products with digital components throughout their life cycle.

-This horizontal regulation affects all types of devices connected to the internet,from business management software to smart home appliances.
+This horizontal regulation affects all types of devices connected to the internet, from business management software to smart home appliances.
 The objective is clear: prevent security flaws from becoming entry points for attackers.

 This cyber resilience law requires manufacturers, distributors, and importers to comply with a series of security requirements, including:

-- Risk assessment before launching the product.
+• Risk assessment before launching the product.

-- Active vulnerability management.
+• Active vulnerability management.

-- Transparency about security incidents.
+• Transparency about security incidents.

-- Security updates throughout the life of the product.
+• Security updates throughout the product’s life.

 According to a report from the European Union Agency for Cybersecurity (ENISA), over 50% of attacks in Europe originate from known vulnerabilities that remain unpatched.